 As part of the application, you will be required to complete a project work plan and detailed budget.
-Applicants seeking multi-year funding are required to provide a strongly argued business case demonstrating the need for, and benefits of, multi-year support and additional budget information.

 If we find an error or information that is missing, we may ask for clarification or additional information from you.
 However, we can refuse to accept any additional information from you that would change your submission after the application closing time.